asyncapi/website/pages/docs/concepts/channel.md

     C --> E[Consumer]
     C --> F[Consumer]
 ```
 The diagram above shows the communication between the producer and the consumer.
-The producer sends a message through the channel and the channel queues the message to the specific consumer.
+The producer sends a message through the channel, and the channel queues the message to the specific consumer.